Data Lakehouse

 Data Lakehouse vs Data Warehouse vs Data Lake

 Historically, you’ve had two primary options for a big data repository: data lake or data warehouse.
-To support BI, data science and machine learning, it’s likely that you’ve had to maintain both of these structures simultaneously and link the systems together.
+To support analytics, AI, data science and machine learning, it’s likely that you’ve had to maintain both of these options simultaneously and link the systems together.
 This often leads to data duplication, security challenges and additional infrastructure expense.
-Data lakehouses can overcome these issues.
+Data lakehouses can help overcome these issues.

 Diagram comparing data storage evolution: Data Warehouse (1980s), Data Lake (2011), and Lakehouse (2020), showcasing the progress from structured to unstructured and BI to real-time analytics and ML.